Get up-to-date results — by county and statewide — on California’s recall election.

 Lea este artículo en español.

-Democratic Gov. Gavin Newsom is keeping his job, but the final California recall election vote tally is still days away.
-This interactive lets you track the results statewide and county by county.
+Democratic Gov. Gavin Newsom is keeping his job, and this interactive lets you track the results statewide and county by county.

 A reminder: the recall ballot had two questions.